files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Aded a pull to refresh gesture
 - Added an animation when clicking on the setting and search buttons
 - Added an option to always show icons instead of thumbnails
+- Improved the spacing in the pathbar
+- Added a chevron to the pathbar to better indicate that there is a flyout menu
+- Reduced the spacing between widgets on the home page
+- Double clicking the grid splitter will now reset panes in the dual pane layout to the default width
+- More file types are now displayed in the "new" item context menu
+- Double clicking in a blank space will now go up one directory in the file tree

 ## Changes